dromotherm/documentation/pages/themis/daily_use/TRH_node.md

 ---
-title: Themis / declare a new 169 Mhz temperature/humidity node in emonhub and start recording datas
+title: Themis / from inputs to feeds !
 sidebar: themis_sidebar
 permalink: Themis_new_TRH_node.html
 ---

-for most operations related to connectivity with sensors and real world, Themis uses emonhub, a python service to handle socket, serial or radio connections
+Themis uses different python services for most operations related to connectivity with sensors and real world.
+For modbusTCP and 169 Mhz radio, Themis has got its own intelligence.
+To monitor in realime electric consumption, Themis uses emonhub, which is maintained by a group of open source developers.

-Once logged to Themis, Emonhub user interface can be easily found.

 ![go to emonhub UI](emonhub1.png)